tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

     }
     ```

-Reload the page to make sure a change happened.
+Save both the .css file and the .html file and reload the page to make sure a change happened.

 3. Now, add the following declarations to the **body** selector you just created: